celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 - Work on the design and color scheme.
 - Matching components, right now, there is a lot of different rounding going on.
 - Present in mobile view and explain what you are doing, without sound the video does not make too much sense.
+- Explain the utility better. not clear from the demo

 ---